nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Adding a grade
     1. Prerequisites:
-        1. Arguments are valid and compulsory parameters are provided
+        1. Arguments are valid and compulsory parameters are provided.
-        2. There should not be any duplicate grade (equal `subject` and equal `graded item`) existing in the list.
+        2. There should not be any duplicate grade (same `subject` and same `graded item`) existing in the list.
         3. `grade letter` must follow the [Singapore-GCE O'Level grading system](#Glossary).
     2. Test Case: `add_grade s/Geography gi/CA1 gr/A1` <br>
        Expected: Adds a grade with subject `Geography`, graded item `CA1` and a grade `A1` <br><br>
     3. Test Case: `add_grade s/Geography gi/CA1 gr/A1`  <br>
        Expected: The grade is not added.
 An error message saying that the grade already exists (assuming you did the previous test case) is shown <br><br>
-    3. Test Case: `add_grade s/Geography gi/CA1 gr/A2`  <br>
+    4. Test Case: `add_grade s/Geography gi/CA1 gr/A2`  <br>
        Expected: The grade is not added.
 An error message saying that the grade already exists (assuming you did the first test case) is shown <br><br>
     5. Test Case: `add_grade s/Geography gi/Final Exam gr/A3` <br>
        Expected: The grade is not added.
 An error message saying that the grade letter is in the wrong format is shown <br><br>
+   5. Test Case: `add_grade s/Secondary 4 Geography gi/Final Exam gr/B3` <br>
+      Expected: The grade is not added.
+An error message saying that the graded item is in the wrong format is shown <br><br>

 ### Deleting a Grade

-1. Deleting a Reminder
+1. Deleting a grade
     1. Prerequisites:
         1. List all grade(s) using the `list_grades` command.
 Multiple grades in the list.
         2. The grade to be deleted must exist.
-        3. Index must be a positive integer and must be smaller or equal to the largest index of the list.
+        3. Index must be a positive integer and must be smaller or equal to the largest index seen on the current window.
     2. Test Case: `delete_grade 1` <br>
        Expected: The first grade displayed in the list is deleted. <br><br>
     3. Test Case: `delete_grade` <br>
        Expected: An error message about the invalid command format is shown. <br><br>
     4. Test Case: `delete_grade -1` <br>
        Expected: An error message about the invalid command format is shown. <br><br>

+### Editing a Grade

+1. Editing a grade
+    1. Prerequisites:
+        1. Arguments are valid and compulsory parameters are provided.
+        2. The grade to be edited must not be in the past.
+        3. The index provided must be a positive integer must be smaller or equal to the largest index seen on the current window.
+        4. There should not be any duplicate grade (same `subject` and same `graded item`) existing in the list.
+        5. `grade letter` must follow the [Singapore-GCE O'Level grading system](#Glossary).  <br><br>
+    2. Test Case: `edit_grade 1 s/New Subject` <br>
+       Expected: The grade's subject changes to `New Subject` <br><br>
+    3. Test Case: `edit_grade 1 gi/New Graded Item` <br>
+       Expected: The grade's graded item changes to `New Graded Item` <br><br>
+    4. Test Case: `edit_grade 1 gr/C5` <br>
+       Expected: The grade's grade letter changes to `C5` <br><br>
+    5. Test Case: `edit_grade 2 s/New Subject gi/New Graded Item` <br>
+       Assuming there are at least 2 grades in the list and you did the previous two test cases.
+       Expected: The grade is not updated.
+An error message saying that duplicate grade exists in the list. <br><br>
+    6. Test case: `edit_grade -1 s/New Subject` <br>
+       Expected: The grade is not updated.
+An error message of invalid command format is shown. <br><br>

+### Listing All Grades

+1. List all grades
+    1. Test Case: `list_grades` <br>
+       Expected: The Grade List Panel displays the all the existing grades. <br><br>
+    2. Test Case: `list_grades abcdefg` <br>
+       Expected: The Grade List Panel displays the all the existing grades. <br><br>

 ### Saving data

 1. Dealing with missing/corrupted data files